PowerShell/Community-Blog/Posts/2021/03/Caps-lock-ToUpper.md

 post_title: Can I Enable the Caps Lock Key?
 username: tfl@psp.co.uk
 Catagories: PowerShell
-tags: Array
+tags: Caps Lock, string, ToUpper()
-Summary: How can I read a file from the bottom up?
+Summary: How to enable all upper case input
 ---

 **Q:** I have a script where users enter some information.